Plan your visit

 Installation of the reception area and the permanent exhibition 2023 – 2024

-The former threshing room is the new hub of the Centre Albert Anker, as it has now become the reception and information area.
-This is the starting point for visitors to immerse themselves in the various other spaces on their tour of the site.
-The former barn space that flanks it has, in the meantime, the new function of being an educational space and can also be used as a bistro room.
-The permanent exhibition that explores Albert Anker’s life spans over the various loft areas of the humungous attic.
-The numerous niches and levels create a unique spatial experience through the interplay of contemporary educational elements and the historic building structure.
-There is also a new access via the exhibition to the historic artist’s studio.
+The Tenn is the new heart of the Centre Albert Anker, serving as a reception and information area.
+This is where the journey through the various exhibition spaces begins.
+The adjacent former stable is now used as a workshop space and can also serve as a bistro in inclement weather.
+The permanent exhibition on the life of Albert Anker spans the various exhibition spaces within the imposing attic.
+The various niches and levels create a unique spatial experience through the interplay between contemporary interpretative elements and the historic building structure.
+The exhibition also provides new access to the historic studio.

 Permanent exhibition in the hayloft